-Fiscal 2014 Financial Highlights.
-We experienced strong year-over-year financial performance in fiscal 2014, including reporting record annual revenues \$586.3 million, an increase of 18% over fiscal 2013.
-In addition, non-GAAP income from operations for fiscal 2014 was \$151.9 million, an increase of 34% over the fiscal 2013.
-Our fiscal 2014 financial results were the basis of the non-equity cash incentive compensation paid to our executive officers.
-The following table illustrates our growth in fiscal 2014 in terms of total revenue, non-GAAP EBIT and non-GAAP diluted earnings per share, which the Compensation Committee takes into account when making compensation decisions.
+Fiscal 2015 Financial Highlights.
+Fiscal 2015 revenues were \$607.5 million, an increase of 4% over fiscal 2014.
+In addition, non-GAAP income from operations for fiscal 2015 was \$104.7 million.
+Our fiscal 2015 financial results were the basis of the non-equity cash incentive compensation paid to our executive officers.
+The following table illustrates our financial results in fiscal 2015 in terms of total revenue, non-GAAP EBIT and non-GAAP diluted earnings per share, which the Compensation Committee takes into account when making compensation decisions.

-Fiscal 2014 Fiscal 2013 % Change 2013 to 2014 Revenue \$586.3 million \$495.9 million 18% Non-GAAP Income from Operations (EBIT) 151.9 million 113.1 million 34% Non-GAAP Diluted Earnings per Share (EPS) (1) \$ 1.94 \$ 1.49 30% payroll tax expenses incurred by CommVault when employees exercise in the money stock options or vest in restricted stock awards as well as applies a non-GAAP effective tax rate of 37% in fiscal 2014 and 37% in fiscal 2013.
-CommVault believes that the use of a non-GAAP tax rate is a useful measure as it allows management and investors to compare its operating results on a more consistent basis over the multiple periods presented in its earnings release without the impact of significant variations in the tax rate.
+Fiscal 2015 Fiscal 2014 % Change 2014 to 2015 Revenue \$607.5 million \$586.3 million 4 % Non-GAAP Income from Operations (EBIT) \$104.7 million \$ 151.9 million (31)% Non-GAAP Diluted Earnings per Share (EPS) (1) \$ 1.40 \$ 1.94 (28)% Stock Price (on last business day) \$ 43.70 \$ 64.95 (33)%

+1) Non-GAAP EPS is derived from non-GAAP net income divided by the weighted average shares outstanding on a fully diluted basis.
+Non-GAAP net income excludes noncash stock-based compensation and the additional FICA and related payroll tax expenses incurred by Commvault when employees exercise in the money stock options or vest in restricted stock awards, and in fiscal 2015 certain expenses related to the move into a new corporate campus headquarters, as well as applies a non-GAAP effective tax rate of 37% in fiscal 2015 and fiscal 2014.
+Commvault believes that the use of a non-GAAP tax rate is a useful measure as it allows management and investors to compare its operating results on a more consistent basis over the multiple periods presented in its earnings release without the impact of significant variations in the tax rate.
 See heading below labeled "Reconciliation of GAAP to Non-GAAP Financial Measures" for the detailed calculation of Non-GAAP EPS.